rymbaniali/cookie-stand/README.md

 # cookie-stand

-Samer instruction was so helpful in this lab.
+Saleh and Samer instruction was so helpful in this lab.